Made in Preston and the surrounding area

 shopping in Preston

 Fishergate is the main shopping street in Preston.
 The shops stretch from the railway station to the Miller Arcade or Tithebarn Street.
-Includes Marks and Spencers, Laura Ashley, Waterstones, Boots and a lot more.
+Includes Marks and Spencers, Laura Ashley, Next, Waterstones, Boots, Cotswold and a lot more.

-The Fishergate Centre is a smallish, modern shopping centre on 2 levels next to the railway station containing Debenhams, Curry's, Game, Primark, TK Maxx, TJ Hughes, Argos, Starbucks and quite a few other small shops.
-In my opinion the best one by far.
+The Fishergate Centre is a smallish, modern shopping centre on 2 levels next to the railway station containing Debenhams, Primark, TK Maxx, Argos, Starbucks and quite a few other small shops.

-The Mall is a medium sized shopping centre about 250 yards from the railway station.
+St Georges Shopping Centre is medium sized about 250 yards from the railway station.
 This has been refurbished and is quite well done.
-Formerly called St Georges Shopping Centre.
 Contains a lot of smaller shops.

 Miller Arcade is an excellent ornate Victorian building containing shops.
-A couple of outdoor-wear shops are pretty good.
+A Rohan and in 2015 a restaurant and bar.
+Also a game shop.

 The covered market, notable for it's Victorian large area of unsupported roof, has stalls several days a week and next to it is the Market Building with food, meat and fish.